thepower/power-docs/docs/api/01-common-terms.md

 Designed for remote calling of trusted procedures during the interactions of various participants in a trusted network and integration with devices and applications

+## API features

-## API features:
+The native node API has the following features:

-- Reading and writing data in blocks
+- Reading data in blocks;
-- Blockchain node settings management
+- Reading blockchain node settings;
-- Work with transactions
+- Working with transactions;
-- Work with addresses
+- Working with addresses;
-- Status Checks
+- Checking the status;
-- Reading blocks
+- Reading the blocks.